chicagopython/code-of-conduct/report-handling-procedure.md

  if they're not available.

-If all else fails, any member of the committee can step in and pick up an issue if they see that response hasn't been provided within a first day.
+If all else fails, any member of the committee can step in and pick up an issue if they see that response hasn't been provided within a day.

 ### Initial response

-We aim to provide the initial response and acknowledgement of the received report ideally within couple of hours, or half a day.
+We aim to provide the initial response and acknowledgement of the received report ideally within a couple of hours, or half a day.

-If the response requires a decision, we should send an acknowledgement of the report (and carbon-copy the main address) to make sure the report is informed we're working on it, and not ignoring it:
+If the response requires a decision, an acknowledgement of the report (and carbon-copy the main address) will be sent to make sure the reporter is informed of the case status:

 > Hi X,